Stephen Baskerville's

 .jpg)

 You will find no platitudes, jargon, or esoterica in these books.
-They will push you to think about important matters in ways you have certainly not done.
+They will push you outside your comfort zone and force you to think about important matters in ways you have certainly not done.
 In each case, what you will find is very different from the clichés presented by academic scholars and media.
 That these books contain more than the standard academic pablum accounts for the obstruction each one encountered from powerful interests that fiercely opposed publication.
-None of these books waited less than 6 years to be published, and one waited over 30.
+None of these books (except perhaps my new one) waited less than 6 years to be published, and one waited over 30.
 Multiple written agreements were simply broken by prestigious publishers when they found themselves under pressure for having agreed to publish a book that might cause them controversy (documentation available).
 These books and other writings cost the author at least two academic positions, further testifying that the information they contain is important enough that powerful people would rather you not know it.
 After all, no one loses a university job these days for publishing tedious pedantry – or nothing at all.

 A Gentleman's Guide